Page Start

 (桂枝茯苓丸)

-Itoh T, Terasawa K, Kohta K, et al. Effect of Keishi-bukuryo-gan and trapidil on the microcirculation in patiens with cerebro- spinal vascular disease.
+Itoh T, Terasawa K, Kohta K, et al. Effects of keishi-bukuryo-gan and Trapidil on the microcirculation in patiens with cerebro- spinal vascular disease.
 Toyama Kenritsu Chuo Byoin Igaku Zasshi (The Medical Journal of Toyama Prefectural Central Hospital) 1993; 16: 74-80.
 N

 I69.8 Effects on sequelae of cerebrovascular accidents orengedokuto